Voice of America: Changes during the first Trump administration

-Change under the Second Trump administration
+Changes during the second Trump administration

 In December 2024, Donald Trump, as president-elect, announced Kari Lake would be his choice for VOA Director.
-Lake had called for imprisoning journalists whose reporting she called "lies", called for imprisoning a political opponent, lost elections for Arizona governor and senator, advanced false claims around both her and Trump's election losses, and left her previous job as a newscaster for the Phoenix, Arizona television station KSAZ-TV after controversies, including spreading COVID-19 misinformation.
+Lake had called for imprisoning journalists whose reporting she called "lies", called for imprisoning a political opponent, and left her previous job as a newscaster for the Phoenix, Arizona television station KSAZ.
 Though the president may make a nomination, under the International Broadcasting Act, only the International Broadcasting Advisory Board has the authority to approve the appointment or removal of the VOA Director.

 In February 2025, Elon Musk, the functional leader of DOGE, called for VoA and Radio Free Europe to shut down, coming after previously made suggestions by other government officials to shutter the agency.
 In February and March 2025, it was reported that a chief national correspondent of VOA was placed on paid leave, and veteran reporter Patsy Widakuswara was reassigned from the White House beat.
 Widakuswara had been given the same reassignment during the first Trump administration, which was reversed under Biden.
 At the same time, it was also reported that at least two articles containing criticism of Trump were not published or were changed after publication.
 A Trump administration official, Richard Grenell, called the VOA chief correspondent's comments "treasonous" in a post on X.

 VOA Burmese goes dark at 21:00 Myanmar Time on March 15, 2025, as a result of staff reductions and lockouts.

 On the night of March 14, Trump signed an executive order, labeling the agency "the Voice of Radical America" and reducing the functions of several agencies, including the U.S. Agency for Global Media, to the minimum required by law.
 The next day, all employees could not access VOA headquarters, and many VOA foreign language broadcasts replaced news and other regularly scheduled programming with music.
 More than 1,300 Voice of America employees were placed on leave.
 VOA has also set about ending contracts with the Associated Press, Reuters, and Agence France-Presse.
 Kari Lake, the special advisor to the USAGM selected by Trump, estimated that ending these contracts would save $53 million.
 Michael Abramowitz, the director of VOA, said in a Facebook post on March 15 that he was also placed on leave, along with "virtually the entire staff" of 1,300.
-The announcement came exactly 24 hours after President Trump signed an executive order to gut VOA's parent agency, as well as the network having a move to terminate contracts with The Associated Press, Reuters, and Agence France-Presse.
+The announcement came exactly 24 hours after President Trump signed an executive order to gut VOA's parent agency, as well as the network having a move to terminate contracts with the Associated Press, Reuters, and Agence France-Presse.
 Some of VOA's local-language radio stations have stopped broadcasting news reports and switched over to music automation to fill the airtime.

 Writing for The Atlantic, Toluse Olorunnipa reported: